isomerpages/pmo-nccs/media/press-releases/_posts/2025-06-19-post-Building Confidence in Carbon Markets.md

 credible decarbonisation plan and how to determine a high-quality carbon credit.</p>
 <p>In response to this industry feedback, NCCS, MTI and EnterpriseSG have
-worked with the Singapore Sustainable Finance Association (SSFA) and industry partners across the carbon credit value chain to draft guidance for companies looking to purchase carbon credits.
+worked with the <a href="https://www.ssfa.org.sg" rel="noopener nofollow" target="_blank">Singapore Sustainable Finance Association (SSFA)</a> and
+industry partners across the carbon credit value chain to draft guidance for companies looking to purchase carbon credits.
 The guidance:</p>
 <p>(a) aligns to approaches that governments have agreed to adopt as buyers
 of carbon credits under Article 6 of the Paris Agreement, where relevant;</p>
 <p>(b) emphasises that carbon credits should have high environmental integrity;</p>